graphdeco-inria/gaussian-splatting/README.md

 - 24 GB VRAM (to train to paper evaluation quality)
 - Please see FAQ for smaller VRAM configurations

 PS: 24 GB VRAM is not the minimum configuration.
-When using `--data_devie cpu` to lazy load image, 8GB VRAM is already sufficient to handle most scenarios.
+When using `--data_device cpu` to lazy load image, 8GB VRAM is already sufficient to handle most scenarios.

 ### Software Requirements
 - Conda (recommended for easy setup)